Previous dayApril 16, 2026Next day

 1.9 km1--✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 10 km SSW of Birch Tree, Missouri on April 16, 2026 at 17:57 UTC.
+This magnitude 2.2 event was detected 10 km SSW of Birch Tree, Missouri on April 16, 2026, with origin time 17:57 UTC.
 At a depth of just 1.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-Coordinates: 36.904°, -91.525°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 36.904°N, -91.525°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16